 This Cauliflower Bread with Gruyère is a gluten-free, healthy and delicious, low-carb bread.
-It’s perfect to toast for breakfast, to serve as a side dish or for sandwiches.
+With a couple of quick tricks, it'll turn out perfectly every time you make it!
+It’s lovely to toast for breakfast, to serve as a side dish or to use for sandwiches.

-Pizza crusts made with cauliflower are easy to find these days, but I always love creating recipes for things you can't find in grocery stores, and I've never seen anything like this before.
+Pizza crusts made with cauliflower are easy to find these days, but I always love creating recipes for food items you can't usually find in grocery stores, and I've never seen anything like this before.

 - fresh thyme